Humanitarian Data Transparency Series

-In 2016, major global humanitarian actors came together and committed to improve transparency.
-Three years on, significant gains have been made.
+At the World Humanitarian Summit in 2016, major global humanitarian actors came together and brokered the Grand Bargain.
+This involved a series of commitments in key areas.
+One commitment aimed to improve transparency.
+Four years on, significant gains have been made as part of the Transparency Workstreams’ agenda.
 However, certain transparency targets are still lagging and the full potential of more transparent humanitarian information is yet to be realised.
 This can only be done if the information made available is actively used and benefits local and national humanitarian responders.
 Without this important perspective, transparency risks becoming nothing more than a tool for financial compliance.
 With it, we might be able to better understand whether improved transparency can unlock new methods of communication and inclusiveness, and ultimately support relief efforts.

-This project focuses on understanding the user needs of local and national humanitarian actors.
-We are seeking to understand what challenges humanitarian actors face, and whether and how improved transparency and greater information sharing can help.
-From this, we will provide insights as to whether open data standards, platforms and tools need to change to make this information more useful and accessible to those on the front lines.
+To contribute towards this evidence base, Publish What You Fund launched a project in early 2019 to investigate and better understand the user needs of on the ground humanitarian actors, particularly local and national responders.
+We were seeking to understand what challenges humanitarian actors in protracted crises faced in accessing and using data, and whether and how improved transparency and greater information sharing could help.
+The research has provided insights into potential changes that need to be made in order to make this information more useful and accessible to those on the front lines.

 - To identify existing open data standards, platforms and tools, and assess their accessibility and usefulness in relation to meeting the needs and addressing the challenges identified.

 - To identify possible improvements to open data standards, platforms and tools to better provide the information needed and in a way that makes it accessible to these actors.

 As a result of this research, we have produced a series of four reports on humanitarian data transparency, each aligned with one of the four Grand Bargain Transparency Workstream commitments.
 The reports will be published in June 2020.

 - Research Brief 1: Publication of humanitarian funding data